HelmholtzAI-FZJ/2025-09-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 - You can monitor your training using [llview](https://go.fzj.de/llview-jureca).
 - Use your Judoor credentials to connect.
-- Check the job number that you are interested in.
+- Check the job number that you are intrested in.
     ![](images/llview_job.png){height=400px}

 ---